- Online information

-The internet can be a way to understand your mental health condition or treatment, connect with other people or access therapy.
+The internet can be a way to understand your mental health condition or treatment, connect with others, or get therapy.
 Being online can let you explore things at your own pace, at a time that suits you and with total anonymity if that’s important to you.

 It’s also important to get a balance between being online and offline.
 Make sure you have regular time to go outside, read a book or visit a friend, for example.
 If you feel like being online is making you feel worse, take a break or find offline mental health support instead.